Mal-D/COTL/README.md

    - Images in several conversations.
    - Fixed grammar in several conversations.
    - Play tested entire Campaign to verify all Flashpoints and events loaded as designed.
-   - revised the Installation Documentation - see below
+   - revised the Installation Directions - see below

 ###### v4.3.0-Release
 Initial Github release.
 Moving to GitHub is an opportunity to clean up some niggling text and image 'Glitches'.

-# Installation Directions
-## Dependancies
+# Dependancies

 Call of the Locusts and ensuing Campaigns depend upon several third party Mods and playing environments.
 These Include:
 1. HBS BattleTech version 1.9.1